nmeri17/suphle-docs/src/docs/v1/modules/index.md

 #### Integrating module interfaces

-These are steps to be taken to ensure proper both the producer itself and its possible consumers are aware of the interface created above.
+These are steps to be taken to ensure both the producer itself and its possible consumers are aware of the interface created above.

 Internally, its interface should be bound like [other simple ones](/docs/v1/container#Binding-regular-interfaces):